Asylum EAD Frequently Asked Questions

 • Consult with an immigration attorney who can help advocate with your asylum office

-Do not file Form I-765 while a known dispute is unresolved, as USCIS will use the CSOL record as-is when evaluating your application.
+Do not file Form I-765 while a known dispute is unresolved, as USCIS or EOIR clock records may affect how USCIS evaluates your application.

 EAD Card & Renewal